Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 So this is driving where we are seeing a capacity increase.
 We're seeing a very strong uptake of our ProxySG refresh.
 We are seeing a movement to subscription there.
 We're also seeing as we have in our DLP product, a very powerful instance of the same DLP product cloud delivered.

 This does create the shift of in-period revenue to subscriptions.
 We are not cutting abnormal terms.
-We're seeing normal terms and standard discounting, (39:46) this mix shift is driving an increase in deferred revenue.
+We're seeing normal terms and standard discounting, and this mix shift is driving an increase in deferred revenue.
 And as you can see from Nick's remarks, we are reaffirming our revenue guide and you noticed in the cash flow comments that we are increasing our fiscal 2018 cash flows.
 So there is a strong correlation between the deferred revenue and actually selling the right amount of business in the quarter.
 Nick, anything ...

 Nicholas R. Noviello - Symantec Corp.